bokeh/bokeh/examples/app/pivot/README.md

 The code was developed starting from Bokeh/examples/app/crossfilter.

-The code is data-agnostic, so any other properly formatted data can be used in place of csv/power.csv (see below) and be visualized.
+The code is data-agnostic, so any other properly formatted data can be used in place of the default CSV (see Data Source below).

 ## Setting Up From Scratch (if you don't already have Bokeh)
 Easiest way is to get Anaconda for python 2.7 or 3.5 at: